-A. Rehabilitation Project Definitions

-1. Minor Rehabilitation: Construction renovations to existing buildings, consisting of items such as: kitchen cabinet replacement; bathroom vanity replacement; new wall, ceiling and floor finishes in kitchens and bathrooms; A/C unit and sleeve replacement, etc.
+- A. Rehabilitation Project Definitions (based on the International Existing Building Code) - 1.
+Minor Rehabilitation: Construction renovations to existing buildings, consisting of items such as: kitchen cabinet replacement; bathroom vanity replacement; new wall, ceiling and floor finishes in kitchens and bathrooms; A/C unit and sleeve replacement, etc.